Drumming for Wellness

 Drumming for wellness is a highly recognized branch of integrative medicine today, offering a range of benefits beginning with wellness and preventive medicine, to neurological & movement disorders, auto-immune, and chronic medical conditions.
 This research was made possible through the Remo Drum Co., Yamaha Music, a number of university brain science programs, and through our own efforts.
 Two new recent additions in wellness are drumming with basketball and basketball as a stand alone therapy.
 You'll find more information on these new methods below.

-Stephen Dolle June 2017 Laguna Woods TV Channel 6 Interview on the Brain, Healing, mHealth, and Drumming
+Stephen Dolle December 2017 Laguna Woods TV Channel 6 Interview on Drumming for the Brain

 Drumming Therapies (Drum Circles) help Wellness & Medical Disorders: